themue/site.themue.dev/content/post/2022-glenlivet-15yo-french-oak-reserve.md

 ---
-title: 'Glenlivet 15yo French Oak Reserve'
+title: 'Glenlivet 15 yo French Oak Reserve'
 date: '2022-01-15T22:00:00+01:00'
 draft: false
 categories: ['whisky']
 tags:  ['whisky', 'tastingnotes']
 ---

 Today I'm talking about a rather young malt in my collection.
 However, the "young" does not refer to its age, which is 15 years.
 But I bought it only last month.
-Today it's about the **Glenlivet 15yo French Oak Reserve**.
+Today it's about the **Glenlivet 15 yo French Oak Reserve**.
 It was allowed to mature in French Limousin oak casks from the Dordogne and is one of the cheapest on the market.

 ### Nose